Her Cardboard Lover: Plot

 Songwriter Terry Trindale is attracted to Consuelo Croyden, a woman he sees nightly at a Palm Beach casino.
 He finally works up the courage to approach her and express his feelings, but she rebuffs his advances.
 When he later accrues a $3,200 gambling debt to her, Consuelo agrees to hire him as her secretary to work off what he owes her.
 One of Terry's duties is to assume the role of her fiancé in order to discourage the insistent attention of Tony Barling, to whom Consuelo once was engaged, and to keep her from succumbing to her former beau's charms.

 Tony refuses to believe she loves someone else, and, when he recognizes Terry from the casino, his suspicions are aroused, despite Terry's outward displays of affection for Consuelo.
 Tony convinces her to join him on a friend's yacht, but Terry reminds her of his responsibility, and keeps her from going.

 Four weeks later, Consuelo finds herself still saddled with Terry, who has refused to accompany his songwriting partner Chappie Champagne to New York City to promote their latest tune.
 Consuelo insists she no longer has any interest in Tony, and offers to cancel the rest of Terry's debt so he can join Chappie.
 Terry departs, and moments later, Consuelo receives a call from Tony and invites him to the house.
 Instead, it is Terry, who had disguised his voice, who arrives, and he berates Consuelo for her lack of self-control.
 Complications arise when Tony actually does arrive on the scene and finds Terry, wearing Consuelo's satin pajamas, in bed.
 When Terry refuses to admit the truth about the nature of his relationship with Consuelo, an angered Tony departs for his hotel, Consuelo follows, and Terry is not far behind.
 The two men engage in a brawl, and eventually are arrested.

 During their hearing on charges of disturbing the peace and assaulting a police officer, Chappie arrives with money from the sale of their song to pay for Terry's fine.
-Tony proposes to Consuelo, but she realizes she's in love with Terry, who is arrested for grand larceny when he arrives at the airport with Chappie.
+Tony proposes to Consuelo, but she realizes she is in love with Terry, who is arrested for grand larceny when he arrives at the airport with Chappie.
 The bogus charge, brought by Consuelo in order to stop Terry from leaving, is dropped, and the two embrace.